Super-App Behavioral Patterns in Credit Risk Models: Financial, Statistical and Regulatory Implications: Results and Discussion

-The feature importance obtained with the TreeSHAP method for the no segments models are presented in Figures~\ref{shap_a} and \ref{shap_b}.
-For both countries, although the bureaus had the highest predictive power, super-app delivery and generic features achieved the most complementary performances in the predictive power of creditworthiness.
+Regarding the global importance of the combined features model, for both countries (Figures ~\ref{shapG_a} and \ref{shapG_b}), although the bureaus had the highest predictive power, super-app delivery and generic features achieved the most complementary performances to bureau information in the predictive power of creditworthiness.
 The latter super-app set reveals that although most sociodemographic (generic) features should be readily available to bureaus, the tenure and time of engagement are also extremely relevant in predicting default.
 These variables would relate mostly to each institution (as nothing suggests this variable would be exclusive to super-apps), hinting at the higher predictive power of in-house models over wider ranging bureau ones.

 Regarding Country A the features associated with the payment method behavioral patterns were those that added more value to the accuracy of the default prediction.
 For Country B, all the categories of the delivery consumption patterns contributed in similar measures.
 Similarly, some financial and transportation features added value to the default prediction.
-Generic Month-on-Books (MOB) for Country B, and delivery payment errors, for both countries, were also relevant features.
+Generic Month-on-Books (MOB) for Country A, and delivery payment errors, for both countries, were also relevant features.

+Moreover, Figures~\ref{shap_a} and \ref{shap_b} present the impact of each feature on the model’s prediction.
+This local interpretability provided by the SHAP values allows us to understand how the value of a certain variable increases or decreases the probability of default, while also identifying non-linear relationships between all the variables.
+Hence, the local interpretability plots sorts features by global importance and uses SHAP values to measure the effect that each feature has on the model predictions.

 Country A’s high MOB implies the greater likelihood of no default, as expected.
 These new sources of data consist of diverse behaviors, which pose the risk that the alternative data patterns could vary as times goes by.
 Accordingly, proper model validation and follow-up processes become even more relevant for these data sources.